flameshot-org/flameshot/README.md

   gsettings set org.gnome.settings-daemon.plugins.media-keys screenshot '[]'
   ```

-2. Go to Settings > Device > Keyboard and press the '+' button at the bottom.
+2. Ubuntu 18.04: Go to Settings > Device > Keyboard and press the '+' button at the bottom.
+   Ubuntu 20.04: Go to Settings > Keyboard and press the '+' button at the bottom.

 3. Name the command as you like it, e.g. `flameshot`.
 And in the command insert `/usr/bin/flameshot gui`.